Vector35/PwnAdventureZ/guide.md

 You can see a map of area you've explored with the `START` button.

+## Keys

+	A - Select, or fire
+	B - Currently unused in the normal view--in buying, crafting, salvaging, etc it acts as a faster version of A START - Map
+	SELECT - Inventory
+	U,D,L,R - Up, Down, Left, Right should behave as you'd expect

 ## Crafting / Salvaging

 A variety of items can only be made via crafting -- using the `LEFT` and `RIGHT` arrow keys inside the inventory screen will allow these other menus.
 The crafting menu allows you to make new items from ingredients you've found or purchased, and the salvage menu allows you to break down some items back into their ingredients.